 Bus transportation is the cheapest option you can find when travelling from Cancun to Merida.
 ADO Bus, Mexico’s leading bus company, is the main operator for this route.
 Also available are its following sub-branches:

-The basic ADO buses, as well as OCC, have reclining seats, AC and a toilet; whereas ADO GL and ADO Platino take luxury to another level.
+The basic ADO and OCC buses have reclining seats, AC and a toilet, whereas ADO GL and ADO Platino take luxury to another level.
 Their buses are first class so they’re even more comfortable, with extra space, refreshments, charging ports, separate men/women toilets and individual sound systems.

-Bus prices start from 538 MXN ($26.50).
-You can see below the Cancun-Merida bus schedule, but they may vary daily so it’s best to check online for the departure times on you exact travel date.
+Bus prices start from 538 MXN ($27.50).
+You can see below the Cancun-Merida bus schedule, but they may vary daily so it’s best to check online for the departure times on your exact travel date.

 Buses to Merida depart from the ADO Bus Station along Calle Cinco in the city centre.
 The is the central bus station and is within walking distance from many hostels and hotels in downtown Cancun.
 If you’re coming from the Hotel Zone, the main ADO bus terminal is also easily accessible by taxi and by bus (lines R-1, R-3 and R-38).